North Cascades National Park: Packing Lists for Summer and Winter

 Hiking and trekking during winter have their beauty and atmosphere.
 Winter is the best time to visit the park if you do not like crowds in the woods.
 Although most people prefer to stay indoors due to the cold weather, you can take all the benefits from winter hiking.

 There are different things to pack, depending on whether you are going hiking or trekking.
 Such items as toiletries and electronics stay the same, but you need to pack warmer clothes and trekking equipment.
-I advise to prepare exceptionally well for a winter hike because it will be pretty cold out there, and you don’t want to miss a thing.
+I advise preparing exceptionally well for a winter hike because it will be pretty cold out there, and you don’t want to miss a thing.
 So, let’s talk about the specific items you need to include in your packing lists for hiking in the winter:

 Additional Gear to Include in Winter Packing List for North Cascades